Skip to main content

 What’s included in a contact lens fitting?

-Contact lens fittings are generally more involved than a standard eye exam.
+Contact lens fittings are more involved than a standard eye exam.
 The team at Vision Corner specializes in contact lens exams for adults and teens of all ages.

 Whether you’ve worn contacts before or you’ve never tried them, the team helps you find comfortable lenses for your eyes.